QitaoZhao/ContextAware-PoseFormer/README.md

 ![framework](./images/framework.png)

+**Framework.** A comparison between previous methods (a) and our method (b) at a framework level.
+Previous methods discard the learned representations produced by 2D pose detectors and heavily rely on long-term temporal information.
+We retrieve such visual representations and engage them in the lifting process.
+We selectively extract joint-context features from feature maps, enabling our single-frame model to outperform video-based models with extremely large frame numbers.
+Note that we do not fine-tune the feature maps on the 3D task.

 ### Dataset Preparation

 1. Please refer to [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox) to set up RGB images from the Human3.6M dataset.
 We include this repo in our project for your convenience.
 All RGB images should be put under `code_root/H36M-Toolbox/images/`.